 About this G-Code generator

 Keep in mind that resulting code assumes that minimum Z is CNC table zero.
-Material height is added on top of zero Z. So it’s starts cutting from positive (material height) until Z zero is reached.
+Material height is added on top of zero Z. So it starts cutting from positive (material height) until Z zero is reached.
 You can change this by applying negative Z offset in form.
 Same value as material height, but negative).
-Feed rate is fixed at moment, but you can change it later with simple search & replace in file.
+Feed rate is fixed at moment, but you can change it later with simple search & replace in the file.

 If slot width is smaller than tool diameter it will cut only straight line (no rectangular movements).
 If hole diameter is smaller than tool diameter it will drill a straight hole.
 This might not be visible on 2D preview.
-If hole doesn’t fit on to clamp it might be skipped.
+If a hole doesn’t fit on to clamp it might be skipped.

 Lenght and width will be resulting size since this generator takes tool diameter into account.